 The exam is conducted in two papers – General Studies Paper I and General Studies Paper II (CSAT).
 General Studies Paper I tests the candidate’s knowledge of current events, history, geography, economics, and social development.
 General Studies Paper II (CSAT) evaluates the candidate’s aptitude and comprehension skills.

 Each paper carries a maximum of 200 marks, and the duration of each paper is 2 hours.
 Both papers are objective type, consisting of multiple-choice questions.
 The questions are in English and Hindi.
 There is a negative marking for incorrect answers.

 Candidates must clear both papers with minimum qualifying marks to be eligible for the UPSC Main exam.
 The qualifying mark for General Studies Paper II (CSAT) is 33%, and it is only qualifying in nature.
 The marks obtained in General Studies Paper I are considered for the merit list and to qualify for the UPSC Main exam.

 In conclusion, the UPSC Prelims exam is a crucial stage in the Civil Services Examination, and candidates must prepare well to clear it with good marks to be eligible for the UPSC Main exam.

 How To Prepare For Any Subject For UPSC CSE Prelims

-Here is the basic overview of how you can plan out your subject wise preparation strategy for UPSC Prelims.
+Here is the basic overview of how you can plan out your subject-wise preparation strategy for UPSC Prelims.

 - Examine previous years’ papers: This will enable you to understand the level of the question and the type of questions asked in UPSC Prelims.

 - Next, raise your level of preparation for UPSC Prelims by covering that particular subject from its standard books.
-Keep the study resources limited as the quality of study matters not the number (quantity) of books.
+Keep the study resources limited as the quality of the study matters not the number (quantity) of books.